China-Brazil Economic Ties: Trade, Investment, and Opportunities

 Posted by Written by Qian Zhou and Arendse Huld Reading Time: 10 minutes

 • Brazil ranks as China’s ninth-largest trading partner, while China holds the position of being Brazil’s largest trade partner.
-In 2023, the bilateral trade volume between China and Brazil reached US$181.53 billion in 2023, marking a 6.1 percent year-on-year increase.
+In 2023, the bilateral trade volume between China and Brazil reached US$181.53 billion, marking a 6.1 percent year-on-year increase.
 Brazil remains China’s largest source of agricultural imports.

 • Chinese investments in Brazil are primarily concentrated in energy, mining, agriculture, infrastructure, and manufacturing.
 Conversely, Brazilian investments in China are mainly focused on compressor production, coal, real estate, auto parts manufacturing, and the textile and apparel industries.